SiepmannGroup/desorption/README.md

 This repository contains the sample NN code used in the manuscript:

 * Y. Sun, R. F. DeJaco, J. I. Siepmann, Deep Neural Network Learning of Complex Binary Sorption Equilibria from Molecular Simulation Data,  *Chem.
-Sci.* **2019**, DOI: 10.1039/C8SC05340E.
+Sci.* **2019**, 10, 4377–4388.

 The main 'executable' of this repository contain two IPython Notebook files, which train/load the neural networks used in the manuscript and validates the data presented in the figures and tables:
  * ```figures_prediction.ipynb```: validates Figure 2, Figure 3, and data in Table 1.